ipfs-shipyard/ignite-metrics/README.md

 > UI library for gathering metrics for ignite team projects

 # ❗️ Attention: metrics are not being stored ❗️ <!-- omit in toc -->
-As of early February 2024, the backend service account with Countly that was used for collecting data from ignite-metrics has been deactivated.
+As of 2024-02-18, the backend service account with Countly that was used for collecting data from ignite-metrics has been deactivated.
 Data is still being POSTed, but our previous 3rd-party vendor, Countly, is dropping it.
 We have a backlog item in [issue #133](https://github.com/ipfs-shipyard/ignite-metrics/issues/133) to move to an alternative service, Plausible.

 ## Table of contents <!-- omit in toc -->